JuanCampbsi/web_store_App/README.md

 </br>

-The project aims to create a simple web application, using the Go programming language (Golang) without the use of frameworks.
-The application was developed with the aim of applying MVC (Model-View-Controller) concepts and performing basic CRUD operations (Create, Read, Update, Delete).
+The project aims to create a simple web application using the Go programming language (Golang) without the use of frameworks.
+The application follows the MVC (Model-View-Controller) architecture and performs basic CRUD operations (Create, Read, Update, Delete).
 PostgreSQL database is used for data storage.

+The project also includes the integration of FlatBuffers, a serialization library, for efficient data storage and retrieval.
+FlatBuffers provides a compact binary format that allows for fast serialization and deserialization of data, making it suitable for applications that require high performance and low memory usage.

+By leveraging FlatBuffers, the application can optimize data serialization and minimize memory overhead, improving overall efficiency and scalability.

 ## Preview